RWE: Operations

 In addition to these core areas, there is a Coal/Nuclear segment.

 In the UK, RWE fully owns RWE Generation UK plc., which operates a number of natural gas and renewable energy power stations across the UK.
 RWE's last coal-fired power station in the UK, Aberthaw Power Station in South Wales, was closed in March 2020.
 The company owns the gas-fired power stations Staythorpe in Nottinghamshire, Pembroke in West Wales, Little Barford in Bedfordshire, Great Yarmouth in Norfolk, and Didcot 'B' Station in Oxfordshire.
 It has previously closed its Didcot 'A' Power Station in Oxfordshire, Littlebrook Power Station in Kent, Fawley Power Station in Hampshire, and Tilbury Power Station in Essex.

 RWE jointly owns one third of the Urenco Group with E.ON.
 The remaining stakes are held by the British and Dutch governments, with one-third each.

 Fuel mix disclosure

 In 2019, RWE produced a total of 153.2 TWh of electricity from the following sources: 33.2% natural gas, 32% lignite, 13.8% nuclear power, 10.7% renewables, 9.3% hard coal and 1.2% pumped storage.
-In 2019, the company generated 88.1 Mt of CO_{2.} Electricity production at the German branch of RWE had the following environmental implications in 2006: 700 μg/kWh radioactive waste and 752 g/kWh emissions.
+In 2019, the company generated 88.1 Mt of CO_{2.}Electricity production at RWE had the following environmental implications in 2006: 784 g/kWh emissions.
 In 2007, the company ranked between the 28th and the 29th place of emitters by country.